Expeth/file-manager-win-forms/README.md

-# File-Manager-WinForms
+# FileManagerWinForms
-File Manager WinForms
+Simple file manager writed on C# using WinForms